Resistencia International Airport

 Resistencia International Airport (Aeropuerto Internacional de Resistencia, IATA: RES, ICAO: SARE) is an airport in Chaco Province, Argentina serving the city of Resistencia.
 It is also known as Aeropuerto de Resistencia General José de San Martín.
 The airport is operated by Aeropuertos Argentina 2000.

 Corrientes airport is 28 km to the east.

+Despite being classified as an international airport, it only serves domestic flights.
+Previously, it also serves international flights to Paraguay and Chile.

 Facilities

 The airport was built in 1965, and the 6500 m2 passenger terminal was completed in 1971.
-It has a 3.5 ha apron that can support Boeing 777-size aircraft, and parking for 150 cars.
+It has a 3.5 ha apron that can support Boeing 777-size aircraft.
+Parking is available for 150 cars.